 Yes, while SPs are a large piece of our Program, we do also place individuals into the following roles: Proctors, Physical Exam Patient (PEP), UTA/GTA.
 These roles are described in more detail on individual tabs under the navigation menu section: "Job Descriptions."

 What are the parking options?

 The Standardized Patient Program is located in the Taubman Health Science Library on the University of Michigan's Medical Campus.
 Our temporary-employees (SPs, proctors, etc.) are responsible for their own transportation and parking.
 You are NOT allowed to park in nearby employee or patient structures.
-Please visit the "Parking Information" tab on the left menu under "Resources" to see maps and options, which includes approximate timing and costs.
+Please visit the "Parking Information" tab on the navigation menu under "Resources" to see maps and options, which includes approximate timing and costs.

 I'm interested in working for the Standardized Patient Program.
 What do I do next?

 - Our interview cycle is yearly---Applications submitted will be kept on file until we open the screening process.

 - When applying, please fill out the form completely.
 Our HR representative may call you for additional information/screening depending on our current recruitment needs.